pyOpenSci/handbook/organization/external-communication.md

 When a newsletter post is a re-post from the pyOpenSci blog, it's important to include text and a link back to the original blog post, indicating where the post was originally published.
 This prevents link cannibalisation, where different links with the same content compete for keyword rankings.
 We want all keyword rankings to be directed back to the pyOpenSci website wherever possible.

+There are instances in which we publish content from another individual on our website, for example, Eric Ma's upcoming blog post for the [pyOpenSci Open Science Fall Festival 2024](https://www.pyopensci.org/events/pyopensci-2024-fall-festival.html).
+In these cases we'd want to include a canonical meta element in the HTML for the version being posted on the pyOpenSci blog.
+This can be accomplished by including the `<link rel="canonical" href="www.original-post-web-url.com">` tag in the header of the post.

 ### Newsletter success metrics

 Because pyOpenSci is still in the early days of its newsletter, our success metrics are focused primarily on growth and engagement rate.
 We are currently aiming for:

 * 1.0% (or higher) monthly increase in newsletter subscribers
 * 3.0% (or higher) average monthly engagement rates

+This data is obtained through the LinkedIn Analytics dashboard, which is accessed from the pyOpenSci LinkedIn account.
+Within the Newsletter tab, you can filter the dates and also view engagement and follower metrics.

 ## YouTube